dmarx/obsidian_vault/Mathematical Modeling of Dissipative Structures.md

 Understanding the stability of dissipative structures is crucial to comprehending their behavior over time and under varying conditions.
 Stability analysis in the context of reaction-diffusion systems often involves examining how small perturbations to the system evolve.

-- **Linear Stability Analysis:** This method involves linearizing the reaction-diffusion equations around a steady state or equilibrium solution and analyzing the eigenvalues of the resulting linear system.
+- **[[Linear Stability Analysis]]:** This method involves linearizing the reaction-diffusion equations around a steady state or equilibrium solution and analyzing the eigenvalues of the resulting linear system.
 If the real parts of all eigenvalues are negative, the system returns to equilibrium after small disturbances, indicating stability.

-- **Pattern Formation:** A significant aspect of studying dissipative structures is understanding how spatial and temporal patterns emerge.
+- **[[Pattern Formation]]:** A significant aspect of studying dissipative structures is understanding how spatial and temporal patterns emerge.
 The Turing mechanism is a classic example, where instability caused by the differential diffusion rates of reacting substances leads to pattern formation.
 This mechanism explains phenomena such as animal coat patterns and cellular differentiation.

 ### Modeling Challenges and Considerations